 - 1. Mother's Date of Birth: Enter the mother's birth date using the MM/DD/YYYY. - 2.
-Mother's Place of Birth: City, County, and State. - 3.
-Mother's Social Security Number: This item is required; If the mother does not have a social security number, leave blank. - 4.
-Mother's Race: If other is selected, you must specify actual Race. - The mother should be provided with a copy of the Rights and Responsibilities.
-The clerk should read the form or ensure that the mother has read and understands her rights and responsibilities as they relate to signing form. - 6.
-Signature of Mother: The mother must sign the Paternity Acknowledgment in the presence of a notary.
+Mother's Place of Birth: State or foreign country. - 3.
+The mother should be provided with a copy of the Rights and Responsibilities.
+The clerk should read the form or ensure that the mother has read and understands her rights and responsibilities as they relate to signing form. - 4.
+Signature of Mother: The mother must sign the Voluntary Paternity Acknowledgment in the presence of a notary.
 (Note: the notary should examine identification prior to the mother signing the acknowledgment.
-See notes on identification below.) - 7.
-Mailing Address of Mother: The complete mailing address of the mother is required.
+See page 29 regarding proper identification.) - 5.
+Residence Address of Mother: The complete residence address of the mother is required.